 How this looks in our classroom:

 The elementary classroom can be quite a daunting place for the first year.
-In many ways, it may parallel that of the first year in a primary classroom.
-For some the draw of social interactions overrides interest in academic work.
+In many ways, the experience may parallel that of the first year in a primary classroom.
+For some children, the draw of social interactions overrides interest in academic work.
 This can manifest itself as academic regression when compared to the successes of kindergarten.
-However the effort they devote to their own social development holds as much value as any other work they may choose.
-As children learn to manage the social undercurrents of the classroom, and begin to discover their roles and responsibilities in the new environment, eventually focus will shift back to more “academic” studies.
-Though this is far from a wasted year, the sheer amount of information presented to the six year old lays a strong foundation on which great strides will be made in the following years.
+Our immersive focus upon the skill of self assessment becomes a guiding principle for the child’s social/emotional and academic growth.
+Furthermore, the extent to which the child has developed the ability to self-direct learning, up to now, will influence academic progress.
+It should be noted that the effort they devote to their own social development holds as much value as any other work they may choose in the classroom.
+Children gain confidence as they learn to manage the social undercurrents of the classroom and discover their roles in the new environment.
+This confidence leads to a renewed focus upon academics.
+The new and advanced social experiences and the sheer amount of information presented to the six year old lays a strong foundation on which great strides will be made in the following years.

 Age seven (second year):